 The family-friendly shoreline area offers a large playground structure.

-Howlers Corners off leash dog park isn now open.
-It is located near the main parking lot.
+Howlers Corners Off-Leash Dog Park is located near the main parking lot.

 On the Trails

-Visitors pausing at the marsh lookout further along the trail may spot the Osprey on the nearby nesting platform.
+Visitors pausing along the marsh may spot the Osprey on a nearby nesting platform.
 These and other birds living in the area make it a popular destination for birders.
-A quiet hiker may also catch a glimpse of a deer, fox, hare or other wildlife that live in the meadows and forests of the park.
+A quiet hiker may also catch a glimpse of a deer, fox, hare, or other wildlife that live in the meadows and forests of the park.
 Wildflower enthusiasts will enjoy the diversity of plants, but all visitors are asked to stay on the trails as poison ivy grows throughout the conservation area.